 Kalamazoo College affirms the educational benefits inherent in the residential undergraduate experience.
 Residential living is supportive of one's academic preparation and plays an integral role in one’s experiential education, providing rich opportunities for involvement and development.
-Therefore, Kalamazoo College requires all students to reside within the College's residential system and board at the College's dining center through winter quarter of their junior year.
+Therefore, Kalamazoo College requires all students to reside within the College's residential system and board at the College's dining center through winter quarter of their sophomore year.

 All first-year students and visiting international students must live in the College's residential system and board at the College's dining center for their first three quarters.

-Exceptions for first-year and transfer students are made for:
+Exceptions for first-year students are made for: